 uMMORPG is mostly networking code, it doesn't really matter if your game is 2D or 3D.
 For example, you could easily make your camera orthographic and make it look down on the player to have a 2D game already (which still uses 3D models).

-- The networking code uses Vector3 for positions, which means that an unnecessary '0' is sent around all the time.
-You don't really have to worry about that, unless you run into bandwidth issues some day.
+Note that the networking code uses Vector3 for positions, which means that an unnecessary '0' is sent around all the time.
+You really don't have to worry about that for now though.

 Other than that, items, quests, skills etc. are all the same.

 How to connect to the Server over the Local Network

 If you want to connect to the game server from another computer in your local network, then all you have to do is select the NetworkManager in the Hierarchy and modify the Network Info -> Network Address property to the IP address of the server.

 Note: you also have to configure both computers so that they can talk to each other without being blocked by firewalls.